Skip to main content

 A petition requesting an H-3 “special education exchange visitor” must be filed by a facility which has professionally trained staff and a structured program for providing education to children with disabilities, and for providing training and hands-on experience to participants in the special education exchange visitor program.
 It should include a description of:

-• The training the noncitizen will receive;
+• The training the alien will receive;

 • The facility’s professional staff; and